VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Evaluation

 To further evaluate \tool in an industrial setting, we collaborated with a leading technology company serving over a billion users.
-In a critical internal Java repository, \tool detected \todo{40} confirmed vulnerabilities.
+The deployment followed an offline audit workflow, i.e., \tool scanned the internal repository, generated per-candidate reports containing the target function, extracted vulnerability context, and structured reasoning output, and security experts together with project developers triaged and confirmed the findings.
+In a critical internal Java repository, \tool detected \todo{40} confirmed vulnerabilities with an FDR of \todo{0.17}.
 Due to confidentiality agreements, details of these industrial cases cannot be disclosed.